bjin/mpv-prescalers/README.md

 section assumes that they are in `shaders` directory in the `mpv` configure folder (usually `~/.config/mpv/shaders` on Linux).

-Use `opengl-shaders="prescaler.hook"` option to load those shaders.
-(This will override other user shaders, use `opengl-shaders-append` in that case)
+Use `glsl-shaders="prescaler.hook"` option to load those shaders.
+(This will override other user shaders, use `glsl-shaders-append` in that case)

 ```
-opengl-shaders="~~/shaders/ravu-r3.hook"
+glsl-shaders="~~/shaders/ravu-r3.hook"
 ```

 All shaders are for one pass only.
 If you want to have `4x` upscaling, trigger